Insights for Providers

-If a provider can solve for these critical questions, the yield is significant in attracting and retaining customers, which can lead to clinical, organizational, and economic benefits.
+If a provider can answer these questions with speed and precision, the yield is significant in attracting and retaining customers.
 All five of these questions can be easily solved for using a patient journey framework.

 As mentioned in our previous blog post, it’s essential to keep in mind the low-hanging fruit.
 That’s even more critical here given the complexity of patient journeys.
-As you think about which patient journeys are worth mapping first, there are certainly cohorts of patients that generate more upstream and downstream utilization than others.
+As you think about which patient journeys are worth mapping first, there are certainly patient cohorts that generate more upstream and downstream utilization than others.
 For instance, patients that come in with an allergic reaction, on average, do not generate as much downstream utilization as those showing up with abdominal pain; therefore, the need to map the patient journey is greater for patients with abdominal pain.
-Ultimately, it’s valuable to identify these “micro-target” populations to ensure you’re focusing on the highest opportunity patients.
+Ultimately, it’s valuable to identify these patient cohorts to ensure you’re focusing on the highest opportunity patients.
 This tackles Question 4 above.

-3. Go Beyond Mapping – Find Points Along the Map to Take Action.
+3. Go Beyond Patient Journey Mapping – Find Points Along the Map to Take Action

 None of this is worth anything if you aren’t able to take action.
-While a lot of firms and vendors are starting to tackle the patient journey, few go beyond visualizing the journey, and most don’t dig into specific areas to take action.
+While a lot of vendors offer utilization or cost benchmarking, few are have tackled the patient journey, and even fewer go beyond visualizing the journey, and most don’t dig into specific areas to take action.
 Areas of interest for organizations looking to make this possible should be:

-Answering these five questions effectively can mean the difference between providers staying competitive or failing, of attracting and retaining customers or losing them to other providers down the road.
-Considering the total cost of a patient care journey, any out-of-network referral could cost an organization significant revenue.
-Referral intelligence analytics one of the most critical investments for providers today – and it’s also one of the lowest hanging fruits if you have access to the right data and actionable insights.
+Answering these five questions about patient journeys effectively can mean the difference between providers staying competitive or failing, attracting patients or losing them to other providers, and service line growth or contraction.
+Considering the total cost of a patient care journey, any out-of-network physician referral could cost an organization significant revenue.
+Referral analytics and market insights are two of the most critical investments for providers today – and they’re also one of the lowest hanging fruits if you have access to the patient insights.

-What do we mean when we say you need the right data and actionable insights?
+What do we mean when we say you need patient insights?

 Stepping back, all of this could not be done completely and accurately without longitudinal data and without the highest degree of data coverage to ensure you’re not missing key blind spots along any patient journey.
-Many referral intelligence tools fail to bring together enough complete data to map patient journeys in a comprehensive, interrogatable, and granular manner.
-This means more questions than data, leading to missed opportunities and strain on physician trust.
+Many referral and market analytics fail to bring together patient data sets that are large enough and complete enough to map patient journeys in a comprehensive, interrogatable, and granular manner.
+This means more questions than patient insights, leading to missed opportunities and strain on physician trust.
 Without the ability to identify root-cause, physicians can’t take action to capture value.
+Click here to learn more about how Clarify helps providers grow strategically and achieve higher value care.